 There are two main types of organ transplantations:

-- Deceased donor organ transplantation: A surgical procedure to remove and then transplant an organ from an individual who has died as a registered donor and was willing to donate life-saving organs, such as a heart, lungs, kidneys, pancreas, livers and intestines.
+- Deceased donor organ transplantation: A surgical procedure to remove and then transplant an organ from a registered donor who died and was willing to donate life-saving organs, such as a heart, lungs, kidneys, pancreas, livers and intestines.
 These donors can also donate tissues, including corneas, skin, bones, heart valves and ligaments.

 Today, the number of deceased donor transplantations is greater than the number of living donor transplantations.